Semistable models for modular curves and power operations for Morava E-theories of height 2: Proof of Theorem

-Applying the Atkin-Lehner involution to this polynomial relation between $\th$ and $\tA$, we then conclude that except for $i = 1$, the coefficients $w_i$ in \eqref{w} are all constants, or more precisely, $w_i \in \BZ$.
-It remains to determine their values, which follows from Proposition \ref{prop:cusps} by continuity of modular functions over the moduli scheme.
+Applying the Atkin-Lehner involution to \eqref{tAth}, we then conclude that except for $i = 1$, the coefficients $w_i$ in \eqref{w} are all constant integers.
+It remains to determine their values.
+This follows from Lemma \ref{lem:cusps} by holomorphicity of the modular functions $w_i$ over the (complex-analytic) moduli scheme, as we move from the formal neighborhood of the supersingular point to the cusps via the global functions.
+See Figure \ref{fig}.
+The two pictures illustrate the same process (cf.~\cite[Figure 2]{Calegari} and \cite[book p.\,290]{DR}) with $X_0(11)$ of genus $1$ as an example.